dimakolbasin/typed-routes-vue/README.md

 ## getLink Function

 The `getLink` function accepts an object containing the route name and required parameters.
-Thanks to the types, TypeScript ensures that the correct parameters are passed for each route name.
+Thanks to the types, TypeScript ensures that the correct parameters are passed for each route name